denizgursoy/gotouch/src/customize/dependency.md

 ::: warning
 Following examples are just suggestions.
 Do not forget that you can use any format in dependencies, and you can template them however you want.
-If the language you use may not be in the examples, in this case you can use the examples as a guide.
+If the language you use is not in the examples, in this case you can use the examples as a guide.
 :::

 ### Java Maven